 - Make the unpredictable predictable.
 Give end users the means to architect solutions using a consistent method.

-- Lose the painstaking process for deploying IT resources using automation
+- Lose the painstaking process for deploying IT resources with data protection using automation

 - Fulfill compliance via a built-in, automated feature rather than a manual process

 WE GET WHERE YOU’RE COMING FROM

 You’ve got software and complex applications that you need to deploy, backup, and no time